jscheinhorn/luke-sail/README.md

   </ul>
   <li>Can snorkel around Tobago Cays, loads of wildlife</li>
   <li>Short hike to the peak for panoramic view</li>
-  <li>Pre-ordered family-style BBQ dinner from Romeo at the picnic benches.
+  <li>🍽️ Pre-ordered family-style BBQ dinner from Romeo at the picnic benches.
 Reservation at 6:30pm.</li>
 </ul>

 #### Friday May 30th